JRequest/JRequest.Net/README.md

 ![ftptest](https://user-images.githubusercontent.com/39979029/41505478-47048410-71d8-11e8-9579-e27213aad2cc.png)
 ---
 ### Request Dependency
-Request dependency is when a request depends on another request to send a complete or valid data to a server.
-Suppose we need to send a request to a specific endpoint which requires an access token to authenticate the request.
-In order to get the access token we need to send another request to a different endpoint with our credentials.
+Request dependency is when a request depends on another request to send a complete or valid request to a server.
+Suppose we need to create an app which uses [OpenWeatherMap](https://openweathermap.org/) API to find out the weather forecast for the current location.
+Based on the API specification, we need to create a request that looks like api.openweathermap.org/data/2.5/weather?q={city name},{country code}.
+The app that we are building should find the current location and replace the {city name}, {country code}

 #### Example 5
 In this example we are sending two different request to two different web APIs.
 The first API returns the current location where the request has been sent and the second API returns the current weather data for the location we pass to it.